Power Hardware-in-the-loop Interfacing via $\mathcal{H}_\infty$ Model Matching: Introduction

 The model matching control architecture~\cite{scherer} provides a systematic way to incorporate the objective of transparency into the design of PHIL interfaces.
 This makes use of all the information present in the idealized interconnection of the grid and device, and achieves accuracy via transparency.

-The novel contribution of this paper is a model matching $\mathcal{H}_\infty$ control-based approach to the design of PHIL interfaces that allows for the systematic encoding of transparency as the control objective.
+The novel contribution of this paper is an $\mathcal{H}_\infty$ model matching control approach to the design of PHIL interfaces that allows for the systematic encoding of transparency as the control objective.
 The approach is experimentally validated on a real-time PHIL experiment.
 Both interface stability and accuracy are confirmed experimentally.
 In particular, the accuracy of the proposed approach is shown to be comparable or better than that of the ITM-based method in experiments.

 The rest of the paper is organized as follows.
-Section II outlines the PHIL interfacing problem and how it is formed as a model matching generalized control problem.
-Section III outlines the proposed methodology of the interface design.
-Section IV presents the results of the experimental validation.
-Concluding remarks are provided in Section V.
+Section~\ref{sec:2} presents the mathematics necessary to formulate the PHIL interfacing problem as a model matching problem.
+Section~\ref{sec:3} outlines the methodology proposed to obtain a model matching-based PHIL interface.
+Section~\ref{sec:4} presents a validation experiment of the methodology, delving into further details concerning the modeling and time-domain response analysis of the ROS and DUT.
+Finally, Section~\ref{sec:5} provides concluding remarks on the results of the experiment.